Family-Based Visa Lawyers in Fort Lauderdale

 First, the U.S. Citizen or green card holder must file an I-130 Petition for Alien Relative.
-This petition must be approved by the U.S. Citizenship and Immigration Services (USCIS).
+This petition must be approved by U.S. Citizenship and Immigration Services (USCIS).
 In order to be approved, the petitioner must establish the relationship with the non-citizen relative that they wish to sponsor.
-In the case of a marriage based visa, the petitioner and the beneficiary spouse must establish that the marriage is a bona fide marriage, and not a marriage entered into solely for the purpose of obtaining an immigration benefit.
-For other family based visas, birth certificates and other types of documents establishing the parent/child or sibling relationship will be necessary.
-The visa process will differ depending on whether the foreign family member already resides in this country or is awaiting processing outside of the U.S. For those beneficiaries who are inside of the U.S. at the time of filing they will have an interview scheduled at their local USCIS office.
-For those family members remaining outside of the U.S., their interviews will be scheduled at the U.S. Embassy or Consulate in their home country or country of legal residence to complete the process.
+In the case of a marriage-based visa, the petitioner and the beneficiary spouse must establish that the marriage is a bona fide marriage, and not a marriage entered into solely for the purpose of obtaining an immigration benefit.
+For other family-based visas, birth certificates and other types of documents establishing the parent/child or sibling relationship will be necessary.
+The visa process will differ depending on whether the foreign family member already resides in this country or is awaiting processing outside of the U.S. For those beneficiaries who are inside of the U.S. at the time of filing, they will have an interview scheduled at their local USCIS office.
+For those family members remaining outside of the U.S., their interviews will be scheduled at the U.S. Embassy or Consulate in their home country (or country of legal residence) to complete the process.

-A K-2 visa enables a fiance of a U.S. citizen to bring his or her unmarried children into this country if they are under the age of 21.
+A K-2 visa enables a fiancé of a U.S. citizen to bring their unmarried children into this country if they are under the age of 21.
 Thus, this status is designed for the non-citizen’s dependents to enter and reside in the U.S. lawfully.
-A family visa lawyer in Broward County can advise you on whether this status is appropriate for your situation.
+A lawyer can advise you on whether this status is appropriate for your situation.

-The immigration attorneys at Stok Kon + Braverman use their nuanced understanding of the law to offer valuable insights to clients in Fort Lauderdale and beyond.
+The attorneys at Stok Kon + Braverman use their nuanced understanding of the law to offer valuable insights to clients throughout Broward County.
 Our firm works hard to make the process as easy as possible for the individuals and businesses that enlist our services.
 We believe in keeping an open line of communication with our clients, and we encourage them to candidly share their questions and concerns.
-You can call us at 954-237-1777 or contact us online to arrange an appointment with a family visa attorney in Broward County.
-We proudly represent clients from Hollywood and Fort Lauderdale as well as other cities in Florida and throughout the United States.